“Difficult” Clinician-Patient Relationships

 “Difficult” relationships in healthcare settings can have critical impacts on patients’ and clinicians’ perceptions and satisfaction, with spillover effects throughout an organization.
 Everyone experiences some interactions as “difficult”, and a host of interpersonal and situational factors can contribute to the perception of difficulty.
 Although the professional literature has historically supported the notion of objectively “difficult patients”, researchers and educators have come to understand that it is the relationship or the interaction that contributes to the difficulty.
 When difficult interactions persist, clinicians and patients may both feel frustrated and victimized.
 Difficult interactions significantly contribute to clinician burnout.

 Hospitals, medical practices and HMOs are increasingly aware of the importance of helping clinicians avoid burnout.
 IHC’s “Difficult” Clinician-Patient Relationships (DCPR) workshops give clinicians enhanced communication skills to get difficult interactions back on track and to return interactions to a more productive mode.
 The workshop challenges clinicians to examine the patterns of interactions with patients that cause them the greatest difficulty and to move away from the construct that there is an objective “difficult patient.”
 Through increased self-awareness and evidence-based skill practice during the workshop, clinicians are more likely to act effectively, leading to reduced frustration and increased satisfaction for themselves and their patients.
-IHC’s DCPR faculty development course provides organizations with an effective and cost-effective way to enhance their professional development capacity and bring evidence-based training to large numbers of clinicians.
+IHC’s DCPR train-the-trainer faculty course provides organizations with an effective and cost-effective way to enhance their professional development capacity and bring evidence-based training to large numbers of clinicians.

 If you are interested, please pre-register and we will send you information about our upcoming course schedule.